foundersandcoders/xhr-workshop/README.md

 | 400          | Bad Request    | The server did no understand the request                    |
 | 404          | Not Found      | The server could not find the requested resource            |

----

-### 3. Bonus

- - Style your website (follow BEM convenction)

- - Is there a way to return more/less than 25 GIFs?
-If so, try to implement it!

-## Solution

-To see my solution checkout the `add-solution` branch.